 - Power-Up: All SRAM bits=1 (all blocks are default protected).
-All array cannot be programmed/erased - SBLK/SBULK(36h/39h): - SBLK(36h): Set SRAM bit=1 (protect): array can not be programmed/erased - SBULK(39h): Set SRAM bit=0 (unprotect): array can be programmed/erased - All top 4KBx16 sectors and bottom 4KBx16 sectors and other 64KB uniform blocks can be protected and unprotected SRAM bits individually by SBLK/SBULK command set. - GBLK/ GBULK(7Eh/98h): - GBLK(7Eh): Set all SRAM bits=1,whole chip are protected and cannot be programmed/erased. - GBULK(98h): Set all SRAM bits=0,whole chip are unprotected and can be programmed/erased. - All sectors and blocks SRAM bits of whole chip can be protected and unprotected at one time by GBLK/GBULK command set. - RDBLOCK(3Ch): - use RDBLOCK mode to check the SRAM bits status after SBULK/SBLK/GBULK/GBLK command set.
+All array cannot be programmed/erased - SBLK/SBULK(36h/39h): - SBLK(36h): Set SRAM bit=1 (protect): array can not be programmed/erased - SBULK(39h): Set SRAM bit=0 (unprotect): array can be programmed/erased - All the top 4KBx16 sectors and bottom 4KBx16 sectors and other 64KB uniform blocks can be protected and unprotected with SRAM bits individually by SBLK/SBULK command set. - GBLK/ GBULK(7Eh/98h): - GBLK(7Eh): Set all SRAM bits=1, the whole chip is protected and cannot be programmed/erased. - GBULK(98h): Set all SRAM bits=0, the whole chip is unprotected and can be programmed/erased. - All sectors and blocks SRAM bits of the whole chip can be protected and unprotected at one time by GBLK/GBULK command set. - RDBLOCK(3Ch): - use RDBLOCK mode to check the SRAM bits status after SBULK/SBLK/GBULK/GBLK command set.